jerclark/machine-learning-for-software-engineers/algo-mini-course/notes.md

 Examples: SVC, neural networks, decision trees.

-## Lesson 4 -  Bias/Variance tradeoff
+## Lesson 4 - Bias, variance and the trade off

-Bias: Assumptions made by algo to simplify.
-Can be easier to train and accurate, but less flexible.
+Bias: Assumptions made by the model to make the training easier Parametric functions generally have higher bias.
+Easier to train, but are less flexible.
+Can't perform well on complex problems where the data won't subscribe to the assumptions.
-High-bias - Linear algos
-Low-bias - decision trees
+High-bias: Linear Regression
+Low-bias: Decision Trees

-Variance: Amount target function estimate will change if different training data used.
+Variance: Amount estimate of the target function will change if different training data used.
-High-Var - knearest neighbors
+The target function is the thing that's 'estimated' from the machine learning algorithm.
+High-variance: KNearestNeighbors
+Low-Variance: LinearDiscriminantAnalysis

+Ideal is LOW bias and LOW variance.
+Parameterization of algorithms is a battle to balance bias and variance.

+Increasing bias, decreases variance
+Increasing variance, decreases bias

-Low-Var - Linear Discriminant Analysis
+## Lesson 5 - Linear Regression

-Goal to get low in both.
-Parameterization of algos does this.

-Increase bias, decrease var
-Increase var, decrease bias
+Linear Regression creates an equation describing a line that best 'fits' the relationship between inputs (X) and outputs (Y) by finding weights for the input variables (Coefficients).

+From the text:

+For example:

+y = B0 + B1 * x

+We will predict y given the input x and the goal of the linear regression learning algorithm is to find the values for the coefficients B0 and B1.

+Rule of thumb: Remove attributes that are similar (correlated) and remove noise from the data.